-A student is placed on academic warning at the end of any semester that his/her cumulative grade point average (GPA) is less than a 2.0.
+A student is placed on academic warning at the end of any semester that his/her cumulative GPA is less than a 2.0.

 Academic Probation

 A student is placed on academic probation if his/her cumulative GPA falls below a 2.0 for two successive semesters.